John Edward Gunn: Priesthood

 Gunn was ordained to the priesthood for the Marists in Rome by Patriarch Giulio Lenti on February 2, 1890.
-After his ordination, the Marists assigned Gunn to teach at St. Mary's College.
+After his ordination, the Marists assigned Gunn back to Ireland to teach at St. Mary's College.
 In 1892, the Marists sent Gunn to the United States to teach moral theology at the Marist House of Studies at the Catholic University of America in Washington, D.C.

 In 1898, the Marists sent Gunn to Atlanta, Georgia, to become pastor of the newly erected Sacred Heart Parish.
 The parish was already in debt when he arrived, as evidenced by an entry he made in his ledger upon his arrival: "September 25, 1898.
 Cash on hand $0.00.
 Advanced by Father Gunn, $150."
 In February 1899, he advanced the parish an additional $360 to meet expenses.
 Gunn later purchased for Sacred Heart an organ and 21 stained glass windows He installed confessionals, furnace, carpeting, and a choir and organ gallery; covered the two towers with copper; and added a second story to the rectory.
 During his pastorate at Sacred Heart, he also founded and served as the first president of the Marist College, a secondary school in Brookhaven, Georgia.
 He also established a parochial school.

 Bishop of Natchez

 On June 29, 1911, Gunn was appointed the sixth bishop of Natchez by Pope Pius X. He received his episcopal consecration on August 29, 1911, from Archbishop James Blenk, with Bishops Edward Allen and John Morris serving as co-consecrators, at Sacred Heart Church.

 Upon Gunn's arrival in Natchez that September, the diocese contained 75 churches, 46 priests, and 17,000 Catholics.
 He then began extensive pastoral visits to all the parishes and missions throughout the diocese, which covered nearly 47,000 square miles.

 He received significant assistance from the Catholic Church Extension Society in Chicago, Illinois, and incorporated the diocese in 1918.
 He became known as the "Chapel Builder."
 By the time of his death, there were 149 churches and over 31,000 Catholics in the diocese.
-In 1915, while attending the installation of Archbishop George Mundelein at Detroit, a German spy allegedly laced the soup at a banquet with arsenic, poisoning Gunn and four others, but Gunn survived.
+In 1915, during World War I, Gunn attended the installation of Bishop George Mundelein as archbishop of Detroit.
+At a banquet dinner in that city after the ceremony a German spy allegedly laced the soup with arsenic.
+Gunn and four others suffered from poisoning, but he survived.
 Following the end of World War I, the Vatican considered appointing him as archbishop of New Orleans, but he refused the efforts.